-Therefore, the ALAC reverts to supporting the retention of auctions to be conducted by ICANN-appointed auction service providers as a mechanism of last resort to resolve contention sets within the Program in the first instance.
-We also suggest that greater effort and more resources be put towards effective guidance and navigation for applicants in contention sets to voluntarily resolve the same.

-Further, the ALAC is supportive of the option to introduce the Vickrey auction in place of the “regular” auction, as the resolution mechanism of last resort.
-Although the Vickrey auction still relies on the notion of a winning highest bid, the ALAC opines that its nature of accepting placement of secret-bids will do a lot to prevent in future rounds to prevent the repeat of some of the speculative applications which were submitted in the 2012 round.
+Notwithstanding, the ALAC recognises that incidences of contention sets may not be fully eliminated through voluntary resolution and to address such remaining contention sets, we propose that the ICANN Community explore the introduction of a multiplier-enhanced Vickrey auction process (as described in our response to Option 2.1.d.1) in place of the regular auctions, as the resolution mechanism of last resort.
+Although the Vickrey auction still relies on the notion of a winning highest bid, the ALAC opines that its nature of accepting placement of secret-bids will do a lot to prevent in future rounds the repeat of some of the speculative applications which were submitted in the 2012 round.

-In addition, the undesirability of auctions favouring applicants with the deepest or deeper pockets can also be tempered by adding a multiplier feature in favour of certain applicants – namely those that qualify for Applicant Support under the Application Support Program (ASP) and those that prevail in Community Priority Evaluation (CPE) but subsequently enter into a contention set for their applied-for string and having failed the voluntary resolution route.
-These applicants could have their secret bid automatically upgraded by a fixed capped multiplier to level the playing field for them in a Vickrey auction.
-Please see our response to Option 2.1.d.1
+In addition, the undesirability of auctions favouring applicants with deep pockets can be tempered by adding a multiplier feature in favour of certain applicants – namely those that qualify for Applicant Support under the Application Support Program (ASP).
+These applicants could have their respective secret bids automatically upgraded by a multiplier to level the playing field for them in a Vickrey auction, as described in our response to Option 2.1.d.1, against non-ASP applicants.
+The ALAC believes that the multiplier feature is essential so long as the ASP does not award priority to applications which qualify for Applicant Support (in the way that community applications which prevail in CPE are awarded priority which eliminates all non-community applications in a contention set as well as any other community applicants which do not prevail in CPE).

-Therefore, the ALAC further suggests that the introduction of such a multiplier-enhanced Vickrey auction be explored by the ICANN Community.
+While we acknowledge that policies regarding application for geographic names TLDs are being considered by Work Track 5, in light of the auctions mechanism being considered by Work Tracks 1-4, we would like to record our reservations on the use of auctions to resolve contention sets that involve the application for geographic names TLDs.

 Private Resolution of Contention Sets (including Private Auctions)

-The ALAC does not support a total ban of all forms of private resolutions, but we are strongly in favour of disallowing forms of private resolutions which result in a ‘losing’ applicant gaining or being promised a financial benefit in return for withdrawing their application in a contention set, including private auctions.
+The ALAC does not support a total ban of all forms of private resolutions, but we are strongly in favour of disallowing forms of private resolutions which result in a ‘losing’ applicant gaining or being promised a financial benefit in return for withdrawing their application in a contention set, including and especially private auctions.

 The ALAC sees the merit of retaining Implementation Guidance F in that allowing permissible Change Requests is in principle useful for enabling voluntary resolution of contention sets.
 We also recognise the immense challenge in describing exhaustively what forms of private resolutions ought to be permissible and what are disallowed.
 Therefore, while we do not support the option for a total ban on all forms of private resolution, we are, however, strongly opposed to allowing forms of private resolutions which result in any applicant gaining or even being promised a financial benefit in return for withdrawing their application in order to resolve a contention set.
 This necessarily means we are strongly opposed to allowing private auctions; we believe that any auction which cannot be avoided should be one conducted by an ICANN-appointed auction service provider and using the modified Vickrey auction described in our response to Option 2.1.d.1.